-A block diagram of VH2 audio connections is shown in the following figure.
-In this simple configuration, a feed of the station's program audio (pre-delay) is fed to the HOLD AUDIO CH 1 port on the VH2.
+A block diagram of VH2 audio connections is shown in Figure 1 In this simple configuration, a feed of the station's program audio (pre-delay) is fed to the HOLD AUDIO CH 1 port on the VH2.
 A studio "mix-minus" feed is attached to the INPUT CH 1 port, and the caller(s) audio (for delivery to a single console fader) is available on the OUTPUT CH 1 port.

-VH2 SIMPLE AUDIO CONNECTIONS
+FIGURE 1 VH2 SIMPLE AUDIO CONNECTIONS